NFL Rumors: New York Jets Could Be Best-Positioned Team To Trade For Deshaun Watson

-Deshaun Watson is reportedly on his way out of Houston, and some insiders believe the New York Jets could be a top contender to land the Pro Bowl quarterback.
+Deshaun Watson is reportedly on his way out of Houston and some insiders believe the New York Jets could be a top contender to land the Pro Bowl quarterback.

 Watson has reportedly made it clear he wants out after a series of controversial decisions from the Texans.
-While it’s not clear yet what the Texans plans to do with the franchise signal caller, ESPN’s Adam Schefter believes that the Jets could be a top suitor should he hit the trade block.
+While it’s not clear yet what the Texans plans to do with the franchise signal caller, ESPN’s Adam Schefter believes the Jets could be a top suitor should he hit the trade block.

 As Schefter noted, the Jets appear to be the best positioned to put together a deal for Watson.